mikegagnon/gamer/README.md

 // Returns true iff the game is over node.isLeaf()

+// Returns true iff the current player is the maximizing player node.getMaximize()

 // Returns the "score" for the current game state.
 // The greater the score, the more the game state benefits the maximizing player.
 // The lower the score, the more the game state benefits the minimizing player.